BradleyCulley/bradleyculley.github.io/_posts/2023-11-25-the-discoveries.md

 <br/><br/>

 Below is the full list of chapters.
-A selection and coverage that is simply excellent.
+Excellent selection and coverage.

 1. THE QUANTUM
    —“On the Theory of the Energy Distribution Law of the Normal Spectrum,” by Max Planck (1900)